 If you are rejoining an instance which has changed in some way then you might have to modify the instance to make the rejoin process work correctly.
-For example, when you restore a MySQL Enterprise Backup backup, the server_uuid changes.
-Attempting to rejoin such an instance fails because InnoDB Cluster instances are identified by the server_uuid variable.
-In such a situation, information about the instance's old server_uuid must be removed from the InnoDB Cluster metadata and then a cluster.rescan() must be executed to add the instance to the metadata using it's new server_uuid.
+For example, when you restore a MySQL Enterprise Backup backup, the server\uuid changes.
+Attempting to rejoin such an instance fails because InnoDB Cluster instances are identified by the server\uuid variable.
+In such a situation, information about the instance's old server\uuid must be removed from the InnoDB Cluster metadata and then a Cluster.rescan() must be executed to add the instance to the metadata using the new server\uuid.
 For example:

-'''

 cluster.removeInstance("root@instanceWithOldUUID:3306", {force: true})

 cluster.rescan()

-'''